© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Signal Station, 270m south west of Punchbowl Bridge is a scheduled monument protected by Historic England under reference 1007089.
 View the official record →

-Roman Signal Station, 270 metres south west of Punchbowl Bridge, is a Roman military installation situated in Westmorland.
+Roman Signal Station, 270 metres south west of Punchbowl Bridge in Westmorland, is a Roman military installation dating to the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007089.

 Roman Signal Station, 270m south west of Punchbowl Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007089.